HazyResearch/meerkat/docs/source/start/install.rst

     in your terminal to see a list of available commands.

-.. admonition:: Installation for Interactive Apps (recommended)
+.. admonition:: Additional installation required for custom components in interactive applications

-    You will additionally need the following programs if you would like to use Meerkat to build interactive applications.
+    You will additionally need the following programs if you would like to build custom interactive components.

     - Node.js (``node``) version ``>=18.0.0``
     - Node Package Manager (``npm``) version ``>=8.0.0``

-    Once you have installed Node.js and npm, you can use the Meerkat CLI to install dependencies for creating Meerkat apps.
+    Once you have installed Node.js and npm, you can use the Meerkat CLI to install dependencies for creating Meerkat components.

     .. code-block:: bash